 Everything takes time be it forming a good habit or breaking a bad one.
 When you start small and keep making an effort to quit something, you might not see significant results.
 But, if you are patient enough the minor changes will add up to a noticeable difference.
 Be patient, when you begin the journey, to transform your habits from bad to good.
 Don’t get too impatient for the results; it will happen when you keep making an effort.
 It always does!

 Each one of us is different, and each habit has a different trigger.
-Try to customise the methods mentioned above to serve you in the best way.
+Try to customize the methods mentioned above to serve you in the best way.
 I hope the article helps you to successfully replace your bad habits with some great ones.